Defining Cisgender (and Why It Matters)

 Trans (Latin for 'on the other side of') gender

-Sometimes cisgender is shortened to "cis", so if you hear someone self-identify as a "cis female" you now know what that means.
+Sometimes cisgender is shortened to "cis", so if you hear someone self-identify as a "cis woman" you now know what that means.
 You might also hear someone referred to, or identify, as "cis het" which means cisgender and heterosexual.